Premarital Counseling

-Premarital counseling is a specialized type of therapy that helps couples prepare for both the rewarding, and the challenging, experiences of marriage.
+Premarital counseling, also known as pre-marriage counseling, is a specialized form of therapy designed to help couples prepare for marriage by addressing important relationship topics.
+It helps couples prepare for both the rewarding and the challenging experiences of marriage.

 Sessions are typically 60 minutes long.
-Together with your therapist, you and your partner will determine how many sessions you want to attend before getting married – though six weekly sessions is standard.
+Together with your therapist, you and your partner will determine how many sessions you want to attend before getting married — though six weekly sessions are standard.

 Related: Premarital Counseling Questions: 52 Qs You'll Ask – And Answer